HELENA AND AURORA RANGE (BUNGALBIN)

 Register of Aboriginal Sites in Western Australia

 The Department of Aboriginal Affairs (DAA) maintains a Register of Aboriginal Sites in Western Australia.
 Within the Northern Yilgarn it was determined that at least 75 Aboriginal sites were registered (Issues Paper 2008).
-There are seven registered Aboriginal Sites on Bungalbin (Helena and Aurora Range) and 11 Aboriginal sites that have been lodged on the Register for Bungalbin, although they have yet to be fully assessed, see Aboriginal sites on Bungalbin and Traditional Owners of Range.
+There are eight registered Aboriginal Sites on Bungalbin (Helena and Aurora Range) and 11 Aboriginal sites that have been lodged on the Register for Bungalbin, although they have yet to be fully assessed, see Aboriginal sites on Bungalbin and Traditional Owners of Range.

 Aboriginal sites are different from Native Title.
 While the relationship between Aboriginal sites and Native Title do not appear to be addressed in the Aboriginal Heritage Act 1972, section 8 (Availability for traditional use) of the Act indicates that there is no requirement for the users of a site [or therefore recognition of a site] to be limited to those 'from the country' (have Native Title, officially recognised or otherwise), as those with an "interest in the place or object" can use an Aboriginal site where has "traditional and current importance".